 For full information regarding this feature, please visit our full E911 documentation, here.

-Note: Emergency calls are only supported in the USA and Canada.
+- Emergency calls are only supported in the USA and Canada.
 This feature is not supported in Europe.

 List of External Favorites

 During a call, agents can access the configured list of external favorites for the account when executing a Consultation, Blind Transfer or a Conference.